ecarrenolozano/tutorials-opensource-initiatives/biocypher_education/tutorials/tutorial_A/tutorial_a.md

 # ...rest of schema_config.yaml omitted for brevity...
 ```

-- Option 2: to create a base edge with the properties, then we can create edges that inherit the behavior of this base edge.
-With this we can save some lines of code and avoid repeatition.
-Imagine, you have more than 20 edges, Option 1 probably is not a good idea for that case.
+- Option 2: Create a base edge with the properties, and then create edges that inherit the behavior of this base edge.
+This approach reduces lines of code and avoids repetition.
+For example, if you have more than 20 edges, Option 1 would likely not be practical.

+**File: `config/schema_config.yaml`**
 ```yaml
 #-------------------------------------------------------------------
 #------------------      RELATIONSHIPS (EDGES)     -----------------